elasticio/elasticio.github.io/content/_components/salesforce/index.md

 Polls existing and updated Cases (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) action instead.
+You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) trigger instead.

 ### New Lead trigger

 Polls existing and updated Leads (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) action instead.
+You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) trigger instead.

 ### New Contact trigger

 Polls existing and updated Contacts (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) action instead.
+You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) trigger instead.

 ### New Account trigger

 Polls existing and updated Accounts (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) action instead.
+You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) trigger instead.

 ### New Task trigger

 Polls existing and updated Tasks (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) action instead.
+You can use [Get New and Updated Objects Polling](#get-new-and-updated-objects-polling) trigger instead.

 ## Actions